 Many brands have carved out successful niches for themselves and become cult brands.
 They have engaged with communities of consumers and appealed to them on personal levels.
-These communities are often subcultures with clear identities, which brands communicate with in a way that is tailored to meet the specific tastes and styles of these subcultures.
-Once brands have connected with these subcultures in a way that makes the subcultures feel as though their identities are enhanced by the brand’s presence, the brands become cult brands, a powerful new market position.
-Once you are marketing to an engaged subculture it is very hard to build an audience beyond these people.
-Even more tricky, the original subculture following can often abandon cult brands once they attract bigger audiences, i.e go mainstream, as this is seen as selling out.
+These communities are often subcultures with clear identities, which brands communicate with in a way that is tailored to meet their specific tastes and styles.
+Once you are marketing to an engaged subculture, it is tough to build an audience beyond these people.
+Even more tricky, if the brand starts attracting a bigger audience, the original subculture could see this as a “sell out” and abandon the brand.
 It’s a delicate transition from underground hit to mass appeal, but it can be achieved.

 Slow and Steady

-A huge misdemeanor is trying to branch out too quickly.
-Going from underground to overground requires implementing a carefully managed framework, which can’t be rushed.
-Walmart acquired, cult fashion hit ModCloth, an American independent clothing brand in 2017.
+A huge misdemeanour is trying to branch out too quickly.
+Going from underground to overground requires implementing a carefully managed framework.
+In 2017, the cult fashion brand ModCloth was acquired by Walmart.
 The move was publicised by the press, who swiftly gave the acquisition mass exposure, causing fans of ModCloth to recoil in horror and disassociate themselves with the brand.
-By broadcasting their move in such a public way, Walmart caused fans of ModCloth to feel as though their intimate personal connections to the brand had been tarnished.
-Subtlety serves cult brands well, as they go from unknowns to big players.

 Sell the Spirit